Airbus signs deal to sell 140 planes worth $23 billion to China

-BERLIN Airbus (AIR.PA) has signed an agreement to sell 140 aircraft to China, it said on Wednesday, in a deal worth almost $23 billion at list prices.
+BERLIN (Reuters) - Airbus (AIR.PA) has signed an agreement to sell 140 aircraft to China, it said on Wednesday, in a deal worth almost $23 billion at list prices.

 The agreement, signed during a visit by Chinese President Xi Jinping to Germany, is for 100 A320 family aircraft and 40 A350 planes, Airbus said.